 103. Repairers must comply with prescribed requirements

-(1) The regulations may prescribe requirements relating to the form and content of notices to be given relating to the repair of consumer goods.
+(1) The regulations may prescribe requirements relating to the form and content of notices to be given relating to the repair of goods supplied to a consumer.

 (2) A person (the repairer) must not, in trade or commerce, accept from another person goods that the other person acquired as a consumer if the repairer: